mmuratarat/mmuratarat.github.io/_pages/faq.md

 Var(x) = E (x^{2}) - \left[E(x) \right]^{2} = \frac{2}{\lambda^{2}}-\left(\frac{1}{\lambda} \right)^{2} = \frac{1}{\lambda^{2}}
 $$

-The most important propert of exponential distribution is memoryless property.
-We can state it formally as follows:
+The most important propert of exponential distribution is memoryless property (also called the forgetfulness property).
+Let $X$ be exponentially distributed with parameter $\lambda$.
+Suppose we know $X > a$.
+We can state the memoryless property formally as follows:

 $$
 P(X > x + a \mid X > a) = P(X>x), \,\,\, \text{for } a, x \geq 0
 $$

-From the point of view of waiting time until arrival of a customer, memoryless property means that it does not matter how long you have waited so far.
-If you have not observed a customer until time $a$, the distribution of waiting time (from time $a$) until the next customer is the same as when you started at zero!
+Let's first prove it:

 $$
 \begin{split}